What is university Clearing?

 Clearing is a period where Universities fill the remaining places on their courses.
 It is an opportunity for people to apply late into the summer months to start their university course in September.

 To defer an offer is to request that the offer is changed to the next available intake.
-For example, this could mean that an offer for September 2022 would be changed to September 2023.
-However, for most undergraduate courses applied through UCAS you must have met all conditions before a deferral request can be granted and processed.
+For example, this could mean that an offer for September would be changed to September the year after.
+However, for most undergraduate courses applied through UCAS, you must have met all conditions before a deferral request can be granted and processed.

 Confirmation is where we as a university will be able to make a final decision on your application.
 For example, this can mean if you have a conditional offer based on grades, and these are met we are able to award you with an unconditional offer.

-When you contact us, following discussion around your qualification we may offer you a place verbally/through social media, but until you add us as your Clearing choice on UCAS Track, this offer is not confirmed.
-This gives you the opportunity to research the course further first.
+When you contact us, following discussion around your qualification we may offer you a place verbally/through social media, but until you add us as your Clearing choice on UCAS Hub, this offer is not confirmed.
+This gives you the opportunity to research the course further first

 If you have an offer but then change your mind, you can self-release yourself into Clearing.
 It is advised that you contact us to ensure we are happy to offer you an informal offer first before you risk losing your firm offer.

 UCAS is an abbreviation for the Universities and Colleges Admissions Service in the UK.
-They offer different services to allow you to apply for undergraduate degrees amongst other services such as UCAS Teacher Training (postgraduate).
+They offer different services to allow you to apply for undergraduate degrees amongst other services.

-UCAS Track is an online tracking system which allows you to see how your application is progressing.
+UCAS Hub is an online tracking system which allows you to see how your application is pogressing.
 This is the online platform where you can reply to offers and make amendments.